 Foreign currency risk sensitivity

-The following tables demonstrate the sensitivity to a reasonably possible change in USD, EUR, JPY, NPR, AED, CHF, GBP and SGD exchange rates, with all other variables held constant.
+The following tables demonstrate the sensitivity to a reasonably possible change in USD, EUR, NPR, AUD, CAD, CNY, THB, RUB, AED, CHF, GBP and SGD exchange rates, with all other variables held constant.
 The impact on the Company profit before tax and equity is due to changes in the fair value of monetary assets and liabilities.
-Foreign currency exposures recognised by the Company that have not been hedged by a derivative instrument or otherwise are as under:
+Foreign currency exposures recognised by the Company are as under:

 Exposure to market risk with respect to commodity prices primarily arises from the Company’s purchases and sales of active pharmaceutical ingredients, including the raw material components for such active pharmaceutical ingredients.
 These are commodity products, whose prices may fluctuate significantly over short periods of time.
 The prices of the Company’s raw materials generally fluctuate in line with commodity cycles, although the prices of raw materials used in the Company’s active pharmaceutical ingredients business are generally more volatile.
 Cost of raw materials forms the largest portion of the Company’s cost of revenues.
 Commodity price risk exposure is evaluated and managed through operating procedures and sourcing policies.
 As of reporting period end, the Company has not entered into any material derivative contracts to hedge exposure to fluctuations in commodity prices.